 Top with butter and sprinkle with salt and pepper.
 Season with paprika or a mixture of cinnamon and sugar, if desired.

 - Try to find sweet potatoes that are uniform in size so they will bake evenly.
 The skin should be firm and smooth with no wrinkles or dark spots.
 Store raw sweet potatoes in a cool, dark place.

 - To make the cinnamon sugar, combine 2 tablespoons of granulated sugar with 1/2 teaspoon of ground cinnamon in a small bowl.
 Blend well.

 - Top the finished sweet potatoes with shredded Swiss cheese and cooked crumbled bacon.
 Put them on a foil-lined baking sheet and place them under the broiler just until the cheese has melted.

 - Sprinkle the sweet potatoes with cinnamon sugar and put a few miniature marshmallows on each one.
 Place them on a foil-lined baking sheet and place them under the broiler for a few minutes to brown the marshmallows.

 - Alternatively, after sprinkling each buttered sweet potato lightly with cinnamon sugar, drizzle a teaspoon or two of maple syrup or honey on top.

-- To give the potatoes a more savory flavor, use coconut oil instead of butter, and sprinkle with a teaspoon each of curry powder and cumin.
+- To give the potatoes a different flavor, use coconut oil instead of butter and sprinkle with a teaspoon each of curry powder and cumin.
 Replace the sugar with brown sugar.